Your Reliable Fabric Manufacturer Since 2007!

 Defining Standards

-• Social Criteria: Require fair wages (≥ regional living wage), maximum 48-hour workweeks, no child or forced labor, and worker health/safety protocols.
+• Social Criteria: Contracts enforce fair wages (≥ regional living wage), no child or forced labor, and limits on work hours (≤ 48 hours/week).

 CategoryRequirementVerification Method